Dan Carpenter: Miami Dolphins

-On October 17, 2010, against the Green Bay Packers, Carpenter kicked 3 field goals, including the 44-yard game-winning field goal with 9:01 left in overtime to give the Dolphins a 23-20 win.
+On October 17, 2010, against the Green Bay Packers, Carpenter kicked 3 field goals, including the 44-yard game-winning field goal with 9:01 left in overtime to give the Dolphins a 23–20 win.

 On December 5, 2010, Carpenter made a 60-yard field goal in a home game against the Cleveland Browns and was the 5th longest in NFL history.

-Two weeks later, on December 19, Carpenter had one of the worst statistical kicking performances in recent memory, going 0-4 on field goals against the Buffalo Bills in a loss that would end the Dolphins playoff hopes that season.
-All of the kicks he attempted were 48 yards or longer.
-A performance this bad would not be seen again until Week 5 of the 2018 NFL season when Mason Crosby went 1-6 on field goals against the Detroit Lions.
+Two weeks later, on December 19, Carpenter had one of the worst statistical kicking performances in recent memory, going 0–4 on field goals against the Buffalo Bills in a loss that would end the Dolphins playoff hopes that season.
+All of the kicks he attempted were 48 yards or longer (49, 61, 53, 48.)
+A performance this bad would not be seen again until Week 5 of the 2018 NFL season when Mason Crosby went 1–6 on field goals against the Detroit Lions.

 Carpenter made his first Pro Bowl in 2009.
 San Diego Chargers kicker Nate Kaeding did not play due to injury, and Carpenter took his spot.

-At of the end of the 2010 season, Carpenter was the second most accurate kicker in NFL history, behind Kaeding.
+At the end of the 2010 season, Carpenter was the second most accurate kicker in NFL history, behind Kaeding.

 On September 23, 2012, Carpenter missed a 47-yard field goal in a home game against the New York Jets in overtime which would have sealed victory for Miami in overtime.
 Carpenter also missed a field goal from a similar distance earlier in the game.
-Miami would ultimately go on to lose 23-20 to New York in overtime.
+Miami would ultimately go on to lose 23–20 to New York in overtime.